 Freyja, the Norse goddess of love and fertility, traveled in a chariot pulled by two large cats named Bygul and Trjegul.
 This connection makes Freyja an incredibly appropriate choice for female cats who display strong, independent personalities.
 The cats themselves, Bygul (meaning “bee gold” or “honey”) and Trjegul (meaning “tree gold” or “amber”), offer unique options that directly connect to feline mythology.

 Odin, the All-Father of Norse gods, brings wisdom and mystery to any cat bearing his name.
 Thor, god of thunder, suits cats with powerful personalities or impressive size.
-For more unique options, consider Loki for mischievous cats who always seem to be plotting their next adventure, or Balder for cats with pure, light-colored coats and gentle temperaments.
+For more unique names, consider Loki for mischievous cats who always seem to be plotting their next adventure, or Balder for cats with pure, light-colored coats and gentle temperaments.

 Norse mythology also gives us Fenrir, the mighty wolf, whose fierce independence and power translate well to confident, strong-willed cats.
 These names carry a sense of wildness and untamed spirit that many cat owners recognize in their pets, especially those who maintain strong hunting instincts or prefer outdoor adventures.